statful/k8s-prometheus-metrics-collector/README.md

 ## Features

-Collects a kubernetes' cluster metrics, translates the prometheus style metrics and sends them to statful, with the namespace `kubernetes.
-Currently supports [cAdvisor](https://github.com/google/cadvisor) and node metrics.
+Collects a kubernetes' cluster metrics, translates the prometheus style metrics and sends them to statful, with the namespace `kubernetes`.
+Currently supports node metrics, [cAdvisor](https://github.com/google/cadvisor) as well as [metrics-server](https://github.com/kubernetes-incubator/metrics-server) for cpu and memory metrics.

 ## Configuration